Experimental Validation of Reflective Near-Field Beamfocusing using a b-bit RIS: Conclusions

 \section{Conclusions}

 The near-field communication literature frequently highlights finite-depth beamfocusing as an attractive new interference-suppression feature that concentrates radiated signals toward a spatial region confined in both angle and depth.
 In this paper, we have demonstrated that this theoretically appealing concept can be realized in practical indoor environments using a dynamic $b$-bit RIS.
 We derived novel analytical expressions for the depth and width of the near-field reflective beamfocusing effect and validated them experimentally in 28 GHz measurement setups, considering two different office environments.
-The close agreement between theoretical predictions and measured results confirms that the derived models accurately capture real-world behavior, despite neglecting mutual coupling, element gain variations, and multipath propagation.
+The close agreement between theoretical predictions and measured results confirms that the derived formulas accurately capture real-world behaviors, even if derived from a system model that neglects mutual coupling, element gain variations, and multipath propagation.
+Importantly, this indicates that more advanced electromagnetic models are not needed when studying LOS setups where the RIS hardware has been designed to actively compensate for hardware impairments.
 To the best of our knowledge, this paper provides the first experimental validation of reflective near-field beamfocusing with a dynamic RIS, establishing its feasibility for future RIS-assisted communication systems.